Motor Maids: Motor Maids organizations and charities

-Each District hosts local events and support various charities.

 Logo, color, and uniform

-Back in the 1940s there were many members that were in the military.
+In the 1940s, many members were in the military.
 During that time period it was not easy for all of the members to get together for meetings because of gas rationing.
 On May 27 and 28, 1944 the first formal convention was held.
 This meeting was led by Jane Farrow and Jo Folden in Columbus, Ohio.
 The first Regional Meeting was held later that year in Plainfield, New Jersey.
 From this came the decision on the colors and the logo for Motor Maids.
 It was decided that royal blue and silver gray would make up the colors and a shield would represent the logo.
 Another thing that came from this meeting was the uniform for the group.
 At the start the uniforms were tailor-made of silver-gray gabardine with royal blue piping.
 This soon changed and the uniform became gray slacks, royal blue over-blouse with white boots, and a tie.
 Down the road in 2006, the group voted to change the uniform again.
 It was then changed to what it is in present day.
 It consists of black pants and boots, royal blue mock neck long sleeved shirt with a white cotton vest, and white gloves.
 White gloves were added in 1941 when Howard Foley went to the Motor Maids with the idea of parading at the Charity Newsies Race.
 During this parade, the Motor Maids wore white gloves making them known as the "Ladies of the White Gloves".
 They continued to parade for this event each year up until 1979.
 The Motor Maids are required to wear royal blue mock turtleneck and white cotton vest, jet-black slacks, and clean black footwear.
 For parades white gloves are added.
 The rest are required at a convention for the parade, formal group picture, and banquet.